 Your surgeon reviews your medical history and performs a physical examination of your shoulder to assess the extent of mobility and pain.
 Imaging tests such as X-ray or MRI (magnetic resonance imaging) are ordered.

-Dr. Garcia demonstrates his cutting edge technique for subscapularis repair after stemless total shoulder replacement.
+Cutting edge technique for subscapularis repair after stemless total shoulder replacement

 The surgery is done under regional or general anesthesia.
 An incision is made over the affected shoulder and the underlying muscles are separated to expose the shoulder joint.
 The surgery may be performed as open surgery, where a large incision is made, or minimally invasive, where small incisions are made to insert an arthroscope (a thin tube with a camera and light source) and surgical tools.